The Office Documented

 Rick Duffy & Don Goeman, 2004

 In the early 2000s, a team of people at Herman Miller began re-evaluating the state of work environments.
-Their research led them to organizations experimenting with new, increasingly flexible, less traditional kinds of workspaces geared toward interaction, openness, and a mix of tools, furniture, and technology.
+Their research led them to organisations experimenting with new, increasingly flexible, less traditional kinds of workspaces geared toward interaction, openness, and a mix of tools, furniture, and technology.
 In 2004, the team published a manifesto calling for “New Office Landscapes,” echoing the work of the Quickborner Group 40 years before and known as burolandschaft (“office landscapes”).
 Their ideas also draw on the precursor of new urbanism.

 “The kind of anonymity found in plain sight at Starbucks, the kind of variable stimulation found in libraries and public plazas—these are the new qualities to be fought for in work environments.”